-- Interest rate swaps Fair value is determined using standard derivative cash flow models.
-Derivatives that swap fixed interest payments for LIBOR interest payments (or vice versa) and derivatives swapping quarterly reset LIBOR for daily reset LIBOR or one-month LIBOR were valued using the LIBOR swap yield curve which is an observable input from an active market.
+- •Interest rate swaps Fair value is determined using standard derivative cash flow models.
+Derivatives that swap fixed interest payments and SOFR interest payments are valued using the SOFR swap yield curve which is an observable input from an active market.
 These derivatives are level 2 fair value estimates in the hierarchy.
-Other derivatives swapping LIBOR interest payments for another variable interest payment (primarily Prime) are valued using the LIBOR swap yield curve and observable market spreads for the specified index.
+Other derivatives swapping SOFR interest payments for another variable interest payment (primarily Prime) are valued using the SOFR swap yield curve and observable market spreads for the specified index.
 The markets for these swaps are generally illiquid as indicated by a wide bid/ask spread.
-The adjustment made for liquidity decreased the valuations by \$1 million at December 31, 2022.
-These derivatives are level 3 fair value estimates - Cross-currency interest rate swaps Fair value is determined using standard derivative cash flow models.
-Derivatives hedging foreign-denominated bonds are valued using the LIBOR swap yield curve (for both USD and the foreign-denominated currency), cross-currency basis spreads and forward foreign currency exchange rates.
+The adjustment made for liquidity decreased the valuations by \$1 million at December 31, 2023.
+These derivatives are level 3 fair value estimates. - •Cross-currency interest rate swaps Fair value is determined using standard derivative cash flow models.
+Derivatives hedging foreign-denominated bonds are valued using the SOFR swap yield curve (for both USD and the foreign-denominated currency), cross-currency basis spreads and forward foreign currency exchange rates.
 These inputs are observable inputs from active markets.
 In addition, these amortizing notional derivatives (derivatives whose notional amounts change based on changes in the balance of, or pool of, assets or debt) hedging trust debt use internally derived assumptions for the trust assets' prepayment speeds and default rates to model the notional amortization.
 Management makes assumptions concerning the extension features of derivatives hedging rate-reset notes denominated in a foreign currency.
-These inputs are not market observable; therefore, these derivatives are level 3 fair value estimates. - Floor Income Contracts Derivatives are valued using an option pricing model.
-Inputs to the model include the LIBOR swap yield curve and LIBOR interest rate volatilities.
+These inputs are not market observable; therefore, these derivatives are level 3 fair value estimates. - •Floor Income Contracts Derivatives are valued using an option pricing model.
+Inputs to the model include the SOFR swap yield curve and SOFR interest rate volatilities.
 The inputs are observable inputs in active markets and these derivatives are level 2 fair value estimates.